Chicana and Chicano Collection @ Love Library

 Chicana/o Archive Project

 The Chicana/o Archive Project is a diversity initiative that links teaching, research, and community service.
 Since September 2007, a group of community representatives, faculty, and library staff at SDSU have been developing this archive project.
 The purpose is to preserve the priceless records of the struggles for civil rights, to end second class citizenship, and to end educational underachievement.
-The library staff and a committee (that includes several CCS faculty) have worked together to build an important archive collection, one that will benefit present and future students and community members who want to learn how Chicanas and Chicanos have struggled to improve their lives here in the border region.
-For more information on the project, please visit their site.
+This important archive collection will benefit present and future students and community members who want to learn how Chicana/o/xs have struggled to improve their lives here in the border region.

 San Diego Mexican and Chicano History